sloul1/sloul1/README.md

 ### Hello there 👋 beings!

-### Planning, deploying, monitoring and managing IT infrastructure with open source tools.
+### Planning, deploying, monitoring and managing IT infrastructure with open source tools...
+### ...hopefully some "real" coding too.😄

 ### - 🔭 I'm currently recreating my homelab from scratch.
 Whole project will be documented.
+### - Configs will be shared as "Infrastructure as Code (IaC)" https://en.wikipedia.org/wiki/Infrastructure_as_code
-I'll be going through basic aspects that should be considered when creating IT infrastructure.
+### - I'll be going through basic aspects that should be considered when creating IT infrastructure.
 #### - Documentation of all this will be available later on website that I'm also currently building.
 #### - I will also create documentation for website creation process.
 #### Stay tuned! - /ˈsloʊ.li/